kpmatta/quant_strategy_lab/README.md

 ### LLM agent configuration

-The **LLM Agent** tab uses an OpenAI-compatible chat API to decide which MCP tools to call.
+The **LLM Mode** tab uses an OpenAI-compatible chat API to decide which MCP tools to call.
 You can configure LLM type, API base, model, and API key from the UI, or set defaults via environment variables:

 - `LLM_API_BASE` (default: `https://api.openai.com`)